Implex-ltd/Implex-generator/README.md

 **New**: Use custom scrapper and scrape up to ~1k/s

+## Dataset Builder

+You will find a datasetBuilder folder into `scripts/datasetBuilder`.

+### Folders

+1. Create `output` folder, `input/scrapper`, `input/unlabeled`
+2. Use `scripts/Makefile` using `make scrape`, folder will appear in `assets/scrapped`
+3. Moove scrapped folders into `scripts/datasetBuilder/input/scrapper`
+4. If you want to see your model accuracy add scrapped images to `scripts/datasetBuilder/input/unlabeled`

+### Options

+1. `-c` remove invalid jpeg files.
+2. `-p` labelise onnx models and sort imgs from unlabeled folder (bad/yes) (better to see accuracy on all images types).
+3. `-l` labelise onnx models and sort imgs from scraper folder (bad/yes) (better to sort and train better model).
+4. `-s` sort parsed unlabeled dataset (make your dataset better by removing pictures that are set to yes into multiple folder).

 1. Scrape image using `make scrape`, dataset will be into `assets/scrapped`
 2. Use `script/remover.py` to remove invalid JPEG files such as 0 bytes images (avoid problems during training)